 When members of our military put on their uniform, they commit to a life of service, dedication and sacrifice, all in defense of something bigger than themselves.
 As citizens of the nation they so nobly defend, it is our privilege and responsibility to stand behind them, ready and willing to provide them any support necessary.
 This doesn’t end when these soldiers, sailors, airmen, and Marines take their last breath.

-The 2018 Day of Giving event, at Black Diamond Harley Davidson in Marion, raised more than $30,000 thanks to donations from sponsors and individuals throughout southern Illinois.
+The 2019 Day of Giving event raised approximately $29,000, thanks to donations from sponsors and individuals throughout southern Illinois.

 These heroes have earned the right to be buried with military honors.
 Unfortunately, many communities lack the funds and resources needed to say farewell to these men and women in the manner they deserve.
 Operation Honor Guard, NFP provides charitable assistance to organizations working to provide military funerals for veterans and service members.

 - Operation Honor Guard helps fund Honor Guard details in southern and central Illinois.

 - On average there are 7 to 8 Honor Guard members at each military funeral.

 - It takes more than $800 to completely outfit each honor guard member.

 You may make a donation to Operation Honor Guard online at: OperationHonorGuard.us

 The event is sponsored by the following local businesses: Anderson’s Warehouse Furniture, Black Diamond Harley-Davidson, Black Diamond RV, First Southern Bank, Golden Eagle Distributing, Laborers-Employers Cooperation & Education Trust (LECET), Reynolds Roofing, Exteriors & Coating and WSIL-TV.